Sign Up

 Objectives

-2. List normal ABG parameters for pH, PaCO2, and HCO3.
+2. List normal blood gas parameters for pH, PaCO2, and HCO3.

-4. Recognize and label arterial blood gases with acid-base disorders.
+4. Determine the clinical status of arterial blood gases with acid-base disorders.

 CEUFast Inc. and the course planners for this educational activity do not have any relevant financial relationship(s) to disclose with ineligible companies whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.